leegee/audio-glitch/README.md

 ## Acknowledgements

-Based on the work of David Poirier-Quinot in `node-audio-slicer`.
+Based in part on the work of David Poirier-Quinot in `node-audio-slicer`.